tobega/tailspin-v0/TailspinReference.md

 it into another value (or no value, or a stream of values) that is then passed to the next stage in the chain, to ultimately end up in a [sink](#sinks).

+### Literal transform
+The preferred tailspin way to create new things is by a declarative literal expression.
+Most of the things listed as [sources](#sources) qualify as transforms if they reference the _current value_ `$it`.
 ### Deconstructor
 A deconstructor is a transform that works on [arrays](#arrays) by flowing the elements out of an array into a [stream](#streams), e.g. `[4,7,9]...` will create a stream of the values 4, 7 and 9.